“Have you been a good girl this year, or are you on Santa’s naughty list?”

 GM: “I am grateful you have the maturity and perspective to recognize that fact.
 My advice for your mother to abort her pregnancy is not in any way an indictment against your personal worth.
 You were, as you say, a clump of cells, endowed with personhood in only the most philosophical of senses.”

 “It is also not your fault that your mother chose to give up a promising career in her field.
-Your father enabled that decision, but it was, in the end, hers alone.”
+Your father enabled that decision, but it was hers alone in the end.”

 Celia: “I cannot be blamed for choices that people made before I was born,” Celia agrees, remembering the words that Pete had said to her in the car that first night.

-GM: “I also hope you have considered whether becoming a parent at 20 years of age is conductive to your own dreams and professional aspirations, or so very different a personal choice from your mother’s.”
+GM: “I also hope you have considered whether becoming a parent at 20 years of age is conductive to your own dreams and professional aspirations.”

 Celia: “She spends more time with my mom than she does with me,” is all Celia says to that.